 The Greek Government has repeatedly stated its intention to implement additional measures to support the economy and the loan market in particular, depending on the actual impact of the pandemic within 2020.

 Due to the scarcity of new money available through the banking system in Greece (attributable to the crisis described in 1.1 Impact of Regulatory Environment and Economic Cycles), some high-capitalisation companies have sought alternative means of financing through the bond market of the Athens Exchange, as well as the bond markets of other EU member states (especially Luxembourg).
 A considerable number of entities with shares listed on the Athens Exchange, as well as non-listed entities, have opted to issue bond loans through public offerings, and to list those bonds in a regulated market.
 This has provided the necessary financing to big-cap entities, but has nevertheless altered the "classic" relationship between the debtor and its creditor, which was usually a bank or a syndication of banks.

-Despite the fact that the Greek banking system is reluctant or unable to cover the economy’s need for new credit, we do not notice any growth in alternative credit providers – at least credit providers operating under a regulated basis.
-The banking system (coupled with the high-yield bond market, as discussed in 1.2 The High-yield Market) remains the main credit provider in the country.
+Despite the fact that the Greek banking system is reluctant or unable to cover the economy’s need for new credit, there has been no sign of any growth in alternative credit providers – or at least credit providers operating under a regulated basis.
+The banking system (coupled with the high-yield bond market, as discussed in 1.3 The High-Yield Market) remains the main credit provider in the country.